Why edibles work differently than smoking or vaping

 - THC (Δ9-Tetrahydrocannabinol): Mainly responsible for the psychoactive effect.

-- CBN, CBG, CBC: Subtly support the overall effect.
+- CBN, CBG, CBC: Can subtly influence the overall profile.

 Terpenes